 Today I’m sharing my top 11 tips to survive a beach vacation with toddlers.
 We really believe in keeping life as simple as possible.

 I am a homeschooling work-at-home mom, so vacation time is sacred.
 These are my best time-tested tips after years of living at the beach and learning how to enjoy a beach vacation with toddlers.
+Parenting toddlers can be challenging.
+They want independence but lack the impulse control of an older child.

 This post contains affiliate links.
 You can read our affiliate disclaimer at the bottom of this post.